saved-models/data-utilities/README.md

 Neither the name nor file extension of the manifest matter.
 They are always serialised as RDF (TTL).
 However, older manifests in JSON can no longer be uploaded, so make sure to re-generate them.

+The `--verbose` and `--extra-verbose` flags have the same effect as in `fisdat`.
+They print debugging information about running state.
+Similarly, the version number and associated git commit are always printed.